Serve America Movement

-The Serve America Movement (SAM) was a big tent political organization founded in 2017 by Morgan Stanley lawyer Eric Grossman.
+The Serve America Movement (SAM) was a big tent political organization founded in 2017 by Morgan Stanley attorney Eric Grossman.
 The party achieved its first state party in New York with ballot access, but as of November 4, 2021, it lost its ballot status.
 Under New York election law, parties must get more than 130,000 votes every two years to maintain ballot access.
 Party officials said afterward they intended to surpass the state elections vote requirement and use petitions to gain ballot access in other states, in order to contest future elections.

-The party contested its first election in the New York gubernatorial election of 2018 with candidate Stephanie Miner, former chairperson of the New York Democratic Party and former mayor of Syracuse.
+The party contested its first election in the New York gubernatorial election of 2018 with candidate Stephanie A. Miner (SAM), former chairperson of the New York Democratic Party and former mayor of Syracuse.
 It merged with the Forward Party and the Renew America Movement in 2022.